-The Foundation reports information regarding its financial position and activities according to two classes of net assets: net assets without donor restrictions and net assets with donor restrictions:
+The Foundation reports information regarding its financial position and activities according to two classes of net assets:

 Net Assets Without Donor Restrictions - Net assets available for use in general operations that are not subject to or are no longer subject to donor-imposed restrictions.
 The governing board has designated, from net assets without donor restrictions, net assets for a board-designated endowment, and all other financial support without donor restrictions received by the Foundation is considered designated to support programs which benefit the East Bay Regional Park District.